marcmyers/json-schema/README.md

 So, if you need to attempt a Post, you're going to need to pass either the Json your requesting as string or an Object with your Request (a JSONNode or JSONObject), the expected response as an integer, and the resource endpoint such as "/connections".

-The methods were overloaded to make it flexible based on what state your Json Request was in and so that we could send raw Json from a Json or a JSONNode or Object based on what the test requried.
+The methods were overloaded to make it flexible based on what state your Json Request was in and so that we could send raw Json from a JSONNode or Object based on what the test required.
 The method will return the jsonResponse as a String after attempting to assert the status code that was returned against what expStatus argument was passed in.

 Keep in mind Posts are sort of generic, you determine what you're posting when you pass in the resource endpoint as String url ("/connections", "/certs", etc.).